 Zero trust only requires IT and security to add these parties to their policies.
 And guess what?
 Removing them when the contract is over is just as easy.

-Covid-19 will end but remote work is probably here to stay, in different forms, shapes, and sizes.
+Covid-19 will end eventually, but remote work is probably here to stay – at least in some form.
 While VPNs were built to enable the odd connection from home, they cannot support an entire workforce working remotely, either all the time or part time.

 Zero trust implements security in any network and between networks.
 The network employees are originating from is not important.
 Therefore, they can connect to the office from the public internet, and zero trust will still secure all assets.
 This is an ideal solution for remote work.

 While VPNs could be a good solution in some business cases, relying solely on them for secure connection and agile work is bound to cause grievances.
-Zero trust is the security solution that was built for modern businesses.
-Therefore, it answers all needs: security, agility, performance, remote work, cost-effectiveness, working with 3rd parties, and more.
+Zero trust is a security model that is designed for modern businesses and meets all of the following needs: security, agility, performance, remote work, cost-effectiveness, 3rd party access, and more.